-The value of a government producing a CB is that it is useful for citizens to better understand the budget.
+A CB is of great value not only for the citizens, but also for the government.
 In the case of the citizens, the CB helps to summarise information that is often complex and fragmented into a single, short document that allows citizens to acquire a general overview of the budget process and the main components of the budget for a given fiscal year, as well as to understand the most relevant challenges and opportunities that the government will face during the execution of the budget.
 A CB is also a useful tool for translating documents that are produced with highly technical and specialised language into clear and simple language that helps the citizen to understand the complexity of budget decisions.
 A further advantage of publishing a CB is that it is a document that responds to people's specific needs and interests.